 Installment Payment Agreements

-You can set up an installment payment agreement based on the following parameters:
+If you already received a notice, you can set up a payment agreement based on the following parameters:

 |Individual Income||Less than $1,000||15 months|